Five Forces Analysis

 - Economies of scale e.g. the benefits associated with bulk purchasing.

-- The high or low cost of entry e.g. how much will it cost for the latest technology?
+- The high or low cost of entry e.g. how much will it cost for the latest digital technology?

 - Ease of access to distribution channels e.g. Do our competitors have the distribution channels sewn up?